Zhulkarnain Abdul Rahim

-Zhulkarnain bin Abdul Rahim (Jawi: ذو القرنين عبدالرحيم; born 1980) is a Singaporean politician and lawyer.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Keat Hong division of Chua Chu Kang GRC since 2020.
+Zhulkarnain bin Abdul Rahim (born 23 November 1980) is a Singaporean politician and lawyer.
+A member of the People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Keat Hong division of Chua Chu Kang Group Representation Constituency since 2020.

 Early life and education

 Zhulkarnain grew up with five siblings while his father was the sole breadwinner of the family.

-He graduated from National University of Singapore with a Bachelor of Laws degree honours in 2005 and subsequently completed a Master of Laws degree in Islamic law and finance in 2013 at the Singapore Management University.
+He graduated from National University of Singapore with a Bachelor of Laws degree in 2005 and subsequently completed a Master of Laws degree in Islamic law and finance in 2013 at the Singapore Management University.

 Career

 Zhulkarnain is a partner at Dentons Rodyk and Davidson.
 He was named in the Asian Legal Business ALB 40 under 40 2016 List of the brightest young legal minds in the region and a shortlisted finalist in the 2017 Young Lawyer of the Year category of the ALB South East Asia Law Awards.
 In 2017, he won the JCI Singapore: Ten Outstanding Young Persons of the World Award in the category of Political, Legal and Government Affairs.